rogeruiz/write/dress-code/_posts/2016-05-28-setting-up-lolcommits.markdown

 Now that we've got the hook installed, you can make your first commit and see what it's all about.
 You'll notice on the `post-commit` file that line 6 is just a call to `lolcommits --capture`.
 This is what takes the commit image.
-It accepts some flags to customize your experience.
+It accepts some additional flags to customize your experience.
 Feel free to play around with them.

 {% highlight shell %}
 ❯❯❯❯❯❯❯ lolcommits --help